edurenye/monitoring/README.txt

  INSTALLATION
  ============

- * Prior to enabling monitoring_* modules enable the monitoring base module.
+ * Prior to install monitoring_* modules install the monitoring base module.
    This will secure the base PHP classes are available during the submodules installation.